tuantvk/29-seconds-of-react/README.md

 ### StarRating

-Renders a star rating component.
+Hiển thị một star rating component.

 * Define a component, called `Star` that will render each individual star with the appropriate appearance, based on the parent component's state.
 * In the `StarRating` component, use the `React.useState()` hook to define the `rating` and `selection` state variables with the initial values of `props.rating` (or `0` if invalid or not supplied) and `0`.